lyuwenhan/minecraft-java-edition-mods/auto-login/README.md

 - Automatically sends `/login <password>` after joining a server
 - Password is stored **locally and encrypted** (AES-GCM with random device key)
 - No server-side plugin or mod required
-- Client-only, safe for multiplayer servers
+- Client-only and suitable for multiplayer servers
-- Manual trigger via command for testing or fallback
+- Manual command trigger for testing or fallback use

 ## Commands